thetimmorland/qhacks2020/README.md

 # Endpoints

 ## GET /api/recipes
-Queries db and returns an array of recipes, called by web-app
+Queries db and returns an array of recipe ids

 ## POST /api/recipes
-Request body contains recipe object to be stored in db, called by web-app

-## PUT /api/recipes/{recipe}
-Updates a recipe in db, called by learning-model
+Create a new recipe

+## GET /api/recipes/{id}
+Return instructions for a given recipe id

+## PUT /api/recipes/{id}
+Update the value of a given recipe id

-## POST /api/ratings/{recipe}
+## POST /api/ratings/{id}
-Request body contains rating object to be stored in db, called by web-app
+Create a new rating for a given id

-## GET /api/ratings/{recipe}
+## GET /api/ratings/{id}
-Queries db and returns a list of ratings for a given recipe, called by learning-model
+Return all ratings for a given id